otml2021/otml2021.github.io/README.md

 advances in pure mathematics and challenging high-dimensional learning problems.

-This website in under construction pending acceptance of the workshop.
+This website in under construction.
+The workshop has been accepted for NeurIPS 2021.